sowrabh-msft/adaptivecards-v2-docs/README.md

 Source: [Adaptive Cards @ Microsoft Build 2020](https://youtu.be/hEBhwB72Qn4?t=1393)

 The rest of this document focuses on documenting the universal Bot action model in the context of Teams & Outlook.
 If you are already using Adaptive cards on Teams with Bot, you can use the same Bot with a few changes to support `Action.Execute`.
 If you are using Actionable Messages on Outlook, you will need to develop a Bot that supports `Action.Execute`.
 Currently the support on Outlook clients for Universal Bot action model is under active development.

 ## Schema

+> **IMPORTANT**
+>
+> The universal Bot action model is introduced in the **Adaptive Cards schema version 1.4**.
+In order to use these new capabilities, the `version` property of your Adaptive Card must be set to **1.4** or greater, as shown in the below examples.
+Note that this will make your Adaptive Card incompatible with older clients (Outlook or Teams) that do not support the universal Bot action model.

 ### Action.Execute